LRWebb/Jump-Start-Notes/Lessons/programming-grammar.md

 Text in bold from lesson plan

 ### Activities
 :heavy_check_mark: Review notes within this section
 :heavy_check_mark: Watch [Video: Values, Variables, Commands and Comments](https://vimeo.com/channels/1001988)
 :heavy_check_mark: Complete the [practice problems](./practice-problems.md) and then check your answers using `irb`
 :heavy_check_mark:  Write a madlibs program
   :heavy_check_mark: First play a few on [eduplace](https://www.eduplace.com/tales/) to become familiar with the game
   :heavy_check_mark: Create a MadLib program that accepts input from the user and outputs a completed MadLib
   :heavy_check_mark: Use up to ten different parts of speech in order to fill in your MadLib
   :heavy_check_mark: Output should consist of a paragraph of output that has the user’s input substituted into the MadLib, we have provided an example run, but your madlib program should be unique to you

 Gist using Atom and Linux:
 Experimenting and reading online, I found that Ctrl+Alt+G is what makes a Gist in Atom on Linux.
 Did that to start the Gist of essay answers.
 Ctrl+Shift+G in Atom brings up the style guide!
 Also learned I need to have a file open in Atom with text before a Gist can be made of it

 https://gist.github.com/730fe708fbdea083056267ac877876ab

 New to me- float, symbol, hash

-There is an order of operations in Ruby:
+There is an order of operations in Ruby

 Assignment statements are read from right-to-left, not from left-to-right.
 Use phrases like assigns, or stores the value, instead of equals, or equal to.

 Compound assignment statements look very cool- also potentially confusing, but cool that actions can be combined

 Chomp!

 I’m going to have to read this more than once

 Slice sounds cool

 Video- instructor recommends we watch this twice

 ### Practice Problems:
 #### Variables and assignment practice:
 Complete each section by hand, then check your answers using irb

 x = 5
 what value does x now hold?
 5
 irb says 5!

 z = "Hello"
 what value does z now hold?
 Hello
 irb says Hello!

 a = 5
 b = 3.2
 c = a + b
 what values does c now hold?
 8.2
 irb says 8.2!

 var1 = "lawl"
 var2 = "brb"
-what value does var2 now hold? brb irb says brb!
+what value does var2 now hold?
+brb
+irb says brb!

 e = 6 + 3
 what values does e now hold?
 9
 irb says 9!

 f = 3.5
 f = f + 2
 what value does f now hold?
 5.5
 irb says 5.5!

 poodle = 4
 pitbull = 3
-what value does boxer now hold? nil irb says NameError!
+what value does boxer now hold?
+nil
+irb says NameError!

 h = 5
 h = h + h
 what values does h now hold?
 10
 irb says 10!

 j = 1
 k = 2
 m = 3
 n = j + k + m
 what value does n now hold?
 6
 irb says 6!

 p = "moo"
 q = "quack"
 p  = q
 what value does p now hold?
 quack
 irb says quack!

 r = "moo"
 s = "quack"
 t = "woof"
 r = t
 what value does r now hold?
 woof
 irb says woof!

 u = 5
 u = u * 2
 u = u * 2
 u = u * 2
 what value does u now hold?
 40
 irb says 40!

 v = "b"
 z = "a"
 what value does v now hold?
 b
 irb says b!

 aa = 3234
 bb = 2398
 cc = 0
 dd = (aa + bb) / cc
 what value does d now hold?
 0
 irb says ZeroDivisionError!

 yy = 7
 zz = yy % 2
 what value does zz now hold?
 3.5
 irb says 1 :(

 ee = 12
 ff = ee % 4
 what value does ff now hold?
 1
 irb says 0 :(

 zz = 17
 hh = zz % 3
 what value does hh now hold?
 6
  irb says 2 :(

 #### Operators practice:
-Consider the following variable assignments and then fill in the tables d = 10 e = 5.0 f = 2 g = 11.0
+Consider the following variable assignments and then fill in the tables
+d = 10
+e = 5.0
+f = 2
+g = 11.0
 h = 3
 i = 1.5

 | Operation | Result | Data type of result | Ran in Ruby, am I right? |
 | :--- | :--- | :--- | :--- |
 | d + e | 15.0 | Float | Yep! |
 | f + h | 5 | Integer | Yep! |
 | g + h | 14.0 | Float | Yep! |